thepagan/bzedge-dockerized/README.md

 # BZEdge
 **Keep running wallet to strengthen the BZEdge network.
 Backup your wallet in many locations & keep your coins wallet offline.
-Copy your BitcoinZ walet into BZEdge folder.**
+Copy your BitcoinZ wallet into BZEdge folder.**

 ### Ports:
 - RPC port: 1980